JuliaData/DataFrames.jl/docs/src/man/basics.md

 ```

 The default statistics reported are mean, min, median, max, number of missing values, and element type of
-the column.
-If columns contain `missing` values they are skipped when computing the summary statistics.
+the column. `missing` values are skipped when computing the summary statistics.

-You can adjust printing options by calling the `show` function manually: `show(german, allrows=true)`
+You can adjust how data frame is displayed by calling the `show` function manually: `show(german, allrows=true)`
 prints all rows even if they do not fit on screen and `show(german, allcols=true)` does the same for
 columns.